-- Failure to treat others (students, University colleagues, neighbours, external agencies) with respect; - Acts of dishonesty, including theft, deceit or deception; - Antisocial behaviour, whether on University premises or elsewhere; - Disruption or interference with University activities whether on University premises or elsewhere, including the illegal or obstructive occupation of University premises; - Damage, whether reckless or intentional, to University property or property of members of the University community; - Harassment, bullying or victimisation of any student, University colleague or visitor to the University; - Any sexual harassment or sexual violence.
-This includes, but is not limited to: non-consensual sexual activity; sexual assault; sexual harassment; stalking; - Any hate-related incident, including the discrimination, harassment or intimidation of any member of the University community because of their actual or perceived protected characteristic, as defined by the Equality Act 2010; - Initiation events, or any event or activity which involves improper coercion or manipulation of students to their physical or mental detriment, for example when forcing or pressurising others to take part in demeaning activities or excessive consumption of alcohol or other substances; - Violent, indecent, disorderly, threatening or offensive behaviour or language whilst on University premises; - Any unlawful conduct.
+- Failure to respect the rights of others; - Acts of dishonesty, including theft, deceit or deception; - Antisocial behaviour, whether on University premises or elsewhere; - Disruption or interference with University activities whether on University premises or elsewhere, including the unauthorised occupation of University premises; - Damage, whether reckless or intentional, to University property or property of members of the University community; - Harassment, bullying or victimisation of any student, University colleague or visitor to the University; - Any sexual harassment or sexual violence.
+This includes, but is not limited to: nonconsensual sexual activity; sexual assault; sexual harassment; stalking; - Any hate-related incident, including the discrimination, harassment or intimidation of any member of the University community because of their actual or perceived protected characteristic, as defined by the Equality Act 2010; - Initiation events, or any event or activity which involves improper coercion or manipulation of students to their physical or mental detriment, for example when forcing or pressurising others to take part in demeaning activities or excessive consumption of alcohol or other substances;

+- Disorderly or threatening behaviour or abusive language, whether on University premises or elsewhere; - Any unlawful conduct.